CyberHeroRS/writeups/TFC/lumapci/README.md

     print(payload.hex())
 ```

-### Vreating valid VM code
+### Creating valid VM code

-Now that we have valid magic blob of bytes that passes `validate_signature` we need to add vm instructions somehow.
+Now that we have a valid "magic blob" of bytes that passes `validate_signature`, we need to add vm instructions.

-We managed to solve this by creating block of bytes __(where length is 64 bytes aligned)__, adding our exploit instructions there, and than duplicating this block.
-What this means is that both blocks would have same hash, meaning when those 2 hashes are xored are nulled meaning that it would not affect checksum at all.
+We managed to solve this by creating a block of bytes **(64 byte aligned)**, adding our exploit instructions there and then duplicating it.
+What this means is that both blocks would have the same hash, resulting in a 0 after they are xored together and ultimately not affecting the checksum at all.

-Overall what this means is we can layout our code as VM instruction block, Copy of same instruction block and than our magic blob.
+Overall what this means is that we can layout our code as VM instruction block, copy of the same instruction block and then our "magic blob".

 ![Blob](image.png)

 ## VM Exploitation

-Finally we get to PWN part of this challenge.
+Finally we get to the PWN part of this challenge.
-If we check our analysis of ```vm_execute``` instruction we can see that we have arbitrary read and arbitrary write from our copy of LumaState.firmware bytes on stack.
-This means we can read and modify return pointer of vm_execute and redirect it to our win function ```luma_math_hacks```
+If we check our analysis of `vm_execute`, we can see that we have arbitrary read and arbitrary write from our copy of `LumaState.firmware` bytes on stack.
+This means that we can read and modify the return pointer of `vm_execute` and redirect it to our win function `luma_math_hacks`.

 ### Exploit

 We stored vm

 we created 2 vm programs
 First shellcode is

 ```
 opc_load r1, r0
 opc_ret
 ```

 we used
 `pciwrite(0x50, 0x100000 + 0x28)` we set register 0 to return pointer offset
 and called pciwrite(0x128, 1); to execute vm.

 Next we read register1 using pciread(0x58); to get return pointer leak.

 next vm program is to set return pointer to some ret instruction to allign stack and next rop is to win function

 ```
 opc_store r1, r0
 opc_store r3, r2
 opc_ret
 ```

 we just had to store register r1 to our chosen ret instruction and
 r3 to win function addres generated from leaked function.

 Full code can be found at: [write_shellcode]()

 ```c
 #define SHELLCODE_LEN 128